min69u/Reforestation/README.md

-## Two guys walked into a bar, the third one ducked.
+## I just wrote a book on reverse psychology.
+Do not read it!